 It is illegal to sell goods that are designed to resemble tobacco products, such as toy cigarettes and confectionery, as these are seen as promoting smoking to children.

-Information about the requirements regarding the packaging or labelling of cigars for sale can be obtained from the Australian Competition and Consumer Commission.
+Information about the requirements regarding the packaging or labelling of cigars for sale can be obtained from the Australian Government Department of Health, Disability and Ageing.

 Exemptions for prescribed nicotine